wouterbles/pyaugmecon/README.md

 - [Pandas](https://pandas.pydata.org/)
 - [Cloudpickle](https://github.com/cloudpipe/cloudpickle)
 - [Pymoo](https://pymoo.org/)
-- [Gurobi](https://www.gurobi.com/) (other solvers currently not supported)
+- [Gurobi](https://www.gurobi.com/) (other sovlers supported as well)

 > The [Gurobi Python bindings](https://www.gurobi.com/documentation/9.1/quickstart_mac/cs_python.html) are significantly faster than using the executable.
 So even if you have already installed Gurobi, please still install the Python version for an optimal experience.

 ### Anaconda installation (advised)

 This installation is advised as the PyPI installation of Gurobi does not include the licensing tools.
-Only Gurobi and Pyomo need to be installed as other tools are by default included in Anaconda or will be automatically installed as dependencies of PyAUGMECON.
+Only Gurobi needs to be installed as other tools are by default included in Anaconda or will be automatically installed as dependencies of PyAUGMECON.

 ```bash
 # Install Anaconda from https://www.anaconda.com